The Honest Woodcutter (The Golden Axe) Moral Story

 The next day, the woodcutter met two envious fellow woodcutters.
 He shared his story about the magical figure and the golden axe.
 Greedy for riches, the two woodcutters went to the same river and deliberately dropped their axes, hoping for a similar reward.

-READ ALSO: The Talking Drum Moral Story
+READ ALSO: The Honest Wave Moral Story

 However, when they sat down and pretended to weep, the magical figure appeared and asked about the lost axe.
 The first woodcutter claimed a silver axe, and the second claimed a golden one.
 Seeing through their dishonesty, the magical figure vanished, leaving the greedy woodcutters with nothing.